truce-audio/truce/docs/gui/slint.md

 # Slint Integration

-[Slint](https://github.com/slint-ui/slint) is a declarative GUI toolkit with its own `.slint` markup language compiled at build time. `truce-slint` wraps it as a truce `Editor` using Slint's software renderer, baseview for windowing, and wgpu for screen presentation.
+[Slint](https://github.com/slint-ui/slint) is a declarative GUI toolkit with its own `.slint` markup language.
+You design your UI visually in `.slint` files (with IDE live preview), and Slint compiles them to efficient Rust code at build time. `truce-slint` wraps it as a truce editor using Slint's software renderer + wgpu for display.

-## When to Use Slint
+## When to use Slint

-Use slint when you want:
+Pick Slint when you want:

-- Declarative UI in `.slint` markup (compiled to Rust at build time)
+- Declarative UI in `.slint` markup (no imperative widget code)
-- IDE live preview (Slint VS Code extension)
+- IDE live preview via the Slint VS Code extension
-- Self-contained rendering (no GTK/Qt/Cocoa dependency)
+- Reactive property bindings (change a value, UI updates automatically)
-- Reactive property bindings
+- Self-contained rendering (no GTK/Qt/Cocoa dependencies)

 ## Setup

-Add `truce-slint` and `slint` to your plugin's `Cargo.toml`:
+Add these to your plugin's `Cargo.toml`:

 ```toml
 [dependencies]